Conway's Game of Life in Go: A Step-by-Step Guide

 Rules

-- A live cell with fewer than two live neighbors dies (underpopulation).
+1. A live cell with fewer than two live neighbours dies — underpopulation.

-- A live cell with two or three live neighbors lives on to the next generation.
+2. A live cell with two or three live neighbours survives.

-- A live cell with more than three live neighbors dies (overpopulation).
+3. A live cell with more than three live neighbours dies — overpopulation.

-- A dead cell with exactly three live neighbors becomes a live cell (reproduction).
+4. A dead cell with exactly three live neighbours becomes alive — reproduction.

 Implementation